rsxfiles/portfolio/README.md

              + "&subject=" + escape("Contact request from personal website")
              + "&body=" + escape(document.getElementById('message').value);
 ```
-For more information on configuration of the contact form or dealing with errors, check out [Formspree](https://formspree.io/).

-For a quick tutorial about formspree, check out this [tutsplus tutorial](https://webdesign.tutsplus.com/tutorials/quick-tip-add-a-formspree-form-to-your-static-sites--cms-23870) that covers different aspects and features of the form tool.

 ### Footer Section

 The Footer contains an optional copyright where you can place your name as well as an unordered list of all of your social or coding related profiles.
-By default it contains Github, Stack Overflow, Facebook, Twitter, and Google Plus.
-You can add or remove them easily and simply use the Font Awesome icon associated with the social profile you wish to use.
-For a list of all icons, [click here](http://fontawesome.io/icons/).
+By default it contains Github, Stack Overflow, Facebook, Twitter, and LinkedIn.